fumes/fumes.jekyll/_posts/2019-04-08-Christina-Pataialii-at-Tim-Melville.md

 {% responsive_image path: uploads/2019/04/190410_photo_rokma_christina_pataialii_07.jpg %}

-Christina Pataialii (b.1988, Auckland) graduated with a BFA (2015) and an MFA (2018) from Whitecliffe College of Arts and design.
+Christina Pataialii was born in 1988 in Auckland, graduated with a BFA in 2015 and an MFA in 2018 from Whitecliffe College of Arts and design.

 **More infos**